Delta's 3Q profit falls on one-time items

 Revenue rose 7 percent to $11.18 billion, topping analysts' forecast of $11.12 billion.

-But fuel, the airline's biggest single expense, jumped 29 percent to $2.95 billion.
-Delta recorded $347 million in charges for adjustments to fuel-hedging — those are contracts to protect against big spikes in fuel prices, but they can backfire if oil prices fall.
+Fuel, the airline's biggest single expense, jumped 29 percent to $2.95 billion, as Delta recorded $347 million in charges for adjustments to fuel-hedging.
+Those are contracts to protect against big spikes in fuel prices, and they can backfire if oil prices fall.